-Our brief for Momentum was to provide a layout that can be used partly as a workspace and partly as a sales area for their projects in countries such as Costa Rica, Turkey, Morocco, and Spain.
-We began with the question: “How the sales area should look?”
+Momentum’s brief to us was to provide a layout that would be used partly as a workspace and partly as a sales area.
+These areas are meant for their projects in countries such as Costa Rica, Turkey, Morocco, and Spain.
+We started with the question of how the sales area should look?
 The clients buying houses in these countries do not do so out of necessity, or even out of practical consideration; they buy because they are looking for an experience, an emotion.
 We wished to create a space that will reflect something of this experience; to create an impression of already being in that country.
-Because of life in Costa Rica, Turkey, Morocco, and Spain is more of an outdoor than indoor experience, we realized the brief asked for an ‘exterior’ solution – a landscape in which the various building components can nestle.
+Because of life in Costa Rica, Turkey, Morocco, and Spain is more of an outdoor than indoor experience, we realized the brief from Momentum asked for an ‘exterior’ solution – a landscape in which the various building components can nestle.